Akteevy/UltraMYIR/04 IP creation with HLS/readme.md

 * (optional) Add the top file top.cpp
 * Leave the period as 10 ns, enter 2 as uncertainty and select xczu3eg-sfvc784-1-e as part
 * Click Finish
 * In the Explorer panel, right click on 'Source' and select 'New File'.
-Name it top.cpp
+Name it convolve.cpp
 * Right click on 'Test Bench' and select 'New File'.
-Name it test.cpp
+Name it testbench.cpp
+* Copy the contents of convolve.cpp in this repository into your convolve.cpp
+* Do the same with testbench.cpp
+* Run 'C Synthesis'.
+The process should end without errors and show a report
+* Run 'Run C Simulation'.
+The process should end without error and printing the results of the test
+* Run 'Export RTL'.
+Select Format: IP Catalog and tick Vivado Synthesis. click OK.
+* The IP core will be generated in solution1/impl/ip